gohugoio/hugo/content/functions/trim.md

 {{ trim "++Batman--" "+-" }} → "Batman"
 ```

 `trim` *requires* the second argument, which tells the function specifically what to remove from the first argument.
-There is no default value for the second argument, so the following usage will *not* work:
+There is no default value for the second argument, so **the following usage will not work**:

 ```
 {{ trim .Inner}}